 Pea and bean weevils

-Adult pea and bean weevils can cause distinctive notch-like damage to the leaf margins of pea and broad bean plants in spring.
+Adult pea and bean weevil can cause distinctive notch-like damage to the leaf margins of pea and broad bean plants in spring.
 This can be alarming but in most cases does not affect the growth of the crop.

 Scientific name Sitona lineatus